 09 of 14

-Several choices have been mentioned that give you flowers, but the prettiest thing about Cotoneaster horizontalis is its colorful, red berries.
+Rock cotoneaster is a deciduous shrub.
+Many shrubs give you flowers, but the prettiest thing about Cotoneaster horizontalis is its colorful, red berries.
 This shrub also offers some fall-foliage value.
 This is a large plant with a horizontal growth habit (thus its species name).
 It grows best where it has plenty of space to spread out.
-Wherever its branches make contact with the soil, they'll put down roots, creating new plants.
+Wherever its branches make contact with the soil, it will put down roots, creating new plants.

 10 of 14